10 February 2022

 What is an executor/administrator?

-An Executor is the personal representative of the deceased who is named in the Will.
-An Administrator is the person appointed as the personal representative in an intestate estate or where the named Executor in a Will does not take out probate.
-An application for a Grant for the estate of a non-Guernsey domiciled individual requires a personal appearance at the Ecclesiastical Court by the Executor or Administrator or their duly appointed attorney.
-In the event the Executor or Administrator is not resident in Guernsey the Ecclesiastical Court can prepare a postal oath to be sworn outside of the Island before a notary public or someone authorised to administer oaths.
-Carey Olsen Client Services (Guernsey) Limited is our in-house executorship company which provides an independent estate administration service including acting as agent for a non-Guernsey Executor or Administrator.
+An executor is the personal representative of the deceased who is named in the Will.
+An Administrator is the person appointed as the personal representative in an intestate estate or where the named executor in a Will does not take out probate.
+An application for a grant for the estate of a non-Guernsey domiciled individual requires a personal appearance at the Bailiwick of Guernsey Probate Registry by the executor or administrator or their duly appointed attorney.
+In the event the executor or administrator is not resident in Guernsey, the Bailiwick of Guernsey Probate Registry can prepare a postal oath to be sworn outside of the Island before a notary public or someone authorised to administer oaths.
+Carey Olsen Client Services (Guernsey) Limited is our in-house executorship company which provides an independent estate administration service including acting as agent for a non-Guernsey executor or administrator.

 Why is domicile so important?